nostradomus/LabTools_100MHz-Differential-Probe/README.md

 ## Why

 A couple of years ago I built a [basic differential probe, limited to 1MHz/700Vpp input signals](https://github.com/nostradomus/LabTools_1MHz-Differential-Probe).
 The design was entirely done with through-hole components on a single-sided pcb.
-As technology and material have significantly improved over the years, I decided to build a version "2.0" with better [specifications](#input-specifications), based on modern SMD components.
+As technology and material have significantly improved over the years, I decided to build the next version with better [specifications](#input-specifications), based on modern SMD components.
 The below ["What is it all about"](#a-differential-probe,-what-is-it-all-about-?) section will explain why you would actually want to build a differential probe, how it works, and what it can be used for in your lab.

+The initial reason for building these differentials probes concerned troubleshooting of serial  industrial communication equipment (mainly RS422/485).

 ## How